falconry/falcon/docs/community/help.rst

 Please help us spread the word and grow the community!

+FAQ
+---
+First, :ref:`take a quick look at our FAQ <faq>` to see if your question has already been addressed.
+If not, or if the answer is unclear, please don't hesitate to reach out via one of the channels below.

 Chat
 ----
 The Falconry community on Gitter is a great place to ask questions and